ParAnton/jquery-i18n-properties/README.md

 ** e.g. If the user wants japanese, korean then english, the key lookup will check the japanese strings then korean then english until a match is found
 * Support for country and region
 ** e.g. en_UK will take priority then fall back to en

+#Added Feature in fork
+*The callback method gets a variable back with
+    *foundLocaleSpecificFile: true if found false otherwise